abizr/Social_Media_Content_Generator/README.md

     *   Provides methods for `save_post`, `get_all_posts`, `delete_post`, `save_settings`, and `load_settings`, ensuring data persistence and retrieval.

 *   **`LLMService` (Core Class):**
-    *   Manages interaction with the Large Language Model (LLM) service, specifically OpenRouter AI for free LLM access.
+    *   **New Feature:** Manages interaction with the Large Language Model (LLM) service, specifically OpenRouter AI for free LLM access.
     *   The `generate_content` method sends a prompt to the configured LLM model (`deepseek/deepseek-chat-v3-0324`) and returns the generated content.

 *   **`main()` Function:**
     *   The entry point of the Streamlit application.
-    *   Configures the Streamlit page, sets up custom themes, and orchestrates the UI elements and interactions with the core classes.
+    *   Configures the Streamlit page, sets up custom themes (including the new dark/light mode toggle), and orchestrates the UI elements and interactions with the core classes.
     *   Manages session state for theme toggling and other UI-related functionalities.